Greece is one of those places you’ve read about and seen pictures of countless times, right?

 “Yes we have good time now, friend?
 You ready?
 What’s so funny?”

 I can’t deal with this guy right now.
-I pray for all the humans on this earth who have ever had to deal with this guy.
 His voice trails off as I walk away from him and go back to the Turkish Airlines desk.

 “Is there a phone I can borrow?”
 I ask.
 “My phone’s dead and the Turkish Airlines support guy I was talking to was saying he could…”